wxie2017/wxie2017.github.io/pages/speech/I_tell_myself_a_story.md

 speaker.
 The nervousness has gone after telling myself a story.

 Dear Audience, telling myself a story is the magic for me to conquer my fear.
+This is true for you, too.

+How many of you have kids?
+Kids are fantastic storytellers.

 We all was kids once, and some have kids now.
 We may notice that little kids often tell themselves a story.
 They talk to themselves, they talk to the toys,